 3. Discuss Project Measurements and Milestones

-Setting measurements and milestones can help keep your project moving smoothly from start to finish.
+Setting measurements and milestones can help keep your project moving smoothly from start to finish and is an integral part of contractor management.
 First, define success measures.
 While you may want the work completed in a specific amount of time for the agreed upon budget, there are other ways to define success.
 Make sure the metrics you choose are accessible, relevant, and timely.

 Setting clear milestones is a second important step.
 Milestones provide defined targets and can help ensure independent talent is making consistent progress towards the goals you set.
 If you want to track milestones, consider using a shared calendar through your internal systems, project management software, or calendar tools such as Google Calendar.